 To apply for a consumption permit download the application.
 Consumption Permit Application

-Bonds and fines can be paid through the CitePayUSA website (link below).
-Must appear cases are exempt for payment through the website.
+Bonds, and fines can be paid through the CitePayUSA website (link below).
+Must appear cases and Cases that have went to warrant are exempt for payment through the website.

+Parking Citations can be paid at the Municipal Court at the Municipal Building, 2101 O’Neil Ave.
 If you want to contest the citation, please come to Municipal Court on the date and time that is located on the Citation.
 You will need to check in approximately 15 minutes prior to the court time to go through court.
 Do not check in after the court time.
-Parking Division

 1) The Notice of Appeal citing the point of law that you feel was violated by the Court.
 We do not provide forms for this step.
 If you have an attorney, he will have the format to do this.
 Per Rule 2.07, Rules of Appellate Procedure, the Notice of Appeal shall: a) Specify the party or parties taking the appeal b) Identify the judgment or appealable order, or designated portion appealed; and c) Name the court to which the appeal is taken d) Be accompanied by the certificate or endorsement required by Rule 2.095 of the Rules of Appellate Procedure."

 2) $20.00 cash, certified check or money order for filing fee for Municipal Court payable to Municipal Court.